varshagandhi-01/ReactorExplorer/README.md

 # ReactorExplorer

 ReactorExplorer is a data science and machine learning pipeline designed to process, validate, transform, and analyze data related to global power plants, with a focus on nuclear energy.
-The project includes data ingestion, validation, transformation, and model training to provide insights and recommendations.
+The project uses Nearest neighbour algorithm to match reactors with a selected reactor.

 ---